-During 2015, 2014 and 2013, we continued our operational restructuring plan.
-In 2015, we completed the consolidation of our Centennial, Colorado manufacturing operations into other existing CONMED manufacturing facilities.
+During 2016, 2015 and 2014, we continued our operational restructuring plan.
+The consolidation of our Centennial, Colorado manufacturing operations into other existing CONMED manufacturing facilities is complete.
 During 2014, we completed the consolidation of our Finland operations into our Largo, Florida and Utica, New York manufacturing facilities and the consolidation of our Westborough, Massachusetts manufacturing operations into our Largo, Florida and Chihuahua, Mexico facilities.
-We incurred \$8.0 million, \$5.6 million and \$6.5 million in costs associated with the operational restructuring during the years ending December 31, 2015, 2014 and 2013, respectively.
-These costs were charged to cost of sales and include severance and other charges associated with the consolidation of our Finland, Westborough, Massachusetts and Centennial, Colorado operations.
+We incurred \$3.1 million, \$8.0 million and \$5.6 million in costs associated with the operational restructuring during the years ending December 31, 2016, 2015 and 2014, respectively.
+These costs were charged to cost of sales and include severance and other charges associated with the consolidation of operations.